Tropical Plant and Soil Sciences

 While students may choose from the array of courses offered at UH Manoa, an advising list of courses will be available to assist students in selecting courses that prepare students for a career in plant sciences and genetics.

 The advising list includes courses in botany, chemistry, biology, physics, geography, business, history, and philosophy.
-Undergraduate advisors will assist students considering enrollment in graduate school in the selection of appropriate courses.
+Undergraduate advisers will assist students considering enrollment in graduate school in the selection of appropriate courses.

 Option in Plant Production and Management